Depending on your requirements for scalability, performance and isolation, there are a number of different deployment strategies to consider.

 In this case, you will simply need a local file system to store your indexes, blobs (raw data) and backups.

-An XP cluster also has additional infrastructure requirements when compared to a single node:
+In addition to running multiple nodes, clusters also have additional infrastructure requirements when compared to a single node:

-A shared or distributed file system for storing blobs and for snapshotting/backup purposes
+A shared or distributed file system for storing blobs and for snapshotting, dump and export purposes

 A load balancer is required to distribute incoming traffic to the various nodes in the cluster.

-For the most demanding projects, the micro service cluster strategy is the way to go.
-It builds on the autoscaling cluster approach, but aims to isolate the various services better.
+For enterprise class deployments, we recommend the micro service cluster strategy.
+It builds on the autoscaling cluster approach, but further aims to isolate the various services better.
 For instance, you might have dedicated nodes for the admin console, a specific site or app - all depending on needs.

-The benefits of this strategy is a higher degree of control over each service and how it will scale, similar to how cloud native micro service platforms work.
-I.e. editors working in Content Studio will not affect the performance of a site.
+The benefits of this strategy is a higher degree of control over each service and how it can be scaled, similar to how most cloud native micro service platforms work.

 |In this scenario, each individual front-end service may be configured with different CPU/Memory and scaling options as required.|